Commit Workbench API Reference

 Example Response

-Because a workbench commit can be used to conclude multiple scenarios - including but not limited to creating a reservation, updating an existing reservation, adding seats or ancillaries, exchanging a ticket - any workbench commit response may vary from the examples shown here.
+Because a workbench commit is used to conclude multiple scenarios - including but not limited to creating a reservation, updating an existing reservation, adding seats or ancillaries, exchanging a ticket - any workbench commit response may vary from the examples shown here.

-For additional examples and scenarios, download the developer toolkits and see Using Postman and Developer Toolkits.
+For additional examples, download the developer toolkits and see Using Postman and Developer Toolkits.